Agnes E. Meyer

-Agnes Elizabeth Ernst Meyer (née Ernst; January 2, 1887 – September 1, 1970) was an American journalist, philanthropist, civil rights activist, and art patron.
+Agnes Elizabeth Ernst Meyer (January 2, 1887 – September 1, 1970) was an American journalist, philanthropist, civil rights activist, and art patron.
 Throughout her life, Meyer was engaged with intellectuals, artists, and writers from around the world.
 Meyer's marriage to the financier Eugene Meyer, son of Marc Eugene Meyer, provided her with wealth and status that enabled her to influence national policy, such as social welfare programs.
 Meyer lobbied for the creation of the Department of Health, Education and Welfare and for the U.S. government to provide federal aid to states for education.
 President Lyndon Johnson credited Meyer for building public support for the Elementary and Secondary Education Act of 1965, which for the first time directed federal assistance towards school districts that served children from low-income families.
 She advocated for equal employment and educational opportunities, regardless of race.
 Meyer's investigative journalism showed the inequities of racial segregation in schools in the Washington metropolitan area.

 The purchase of The Washington Post in 1933 gave Meyer and her family the capacity to affect American opinion for several generations.
 Daughter Katharine Graham led the newspaper during the coverage of Watergate Investigation that eventually led to the resignation of President Richard Nixon and earned the paper a Pulitzer Prize.
 During Senator Joseph McCarthy's anti-Communist campaign in the 1950s, Meyer delivered speeches that characterized the campaign as a threat to academic freedom.

 Meyer was an active patron and supporter of the arts, who with her husband contributed paintings by Paul Cézanne and Edouard Manet, sculptures by Constantin Brâncuși, and watercolors by John Marin to the National Gallery of Art in Washington.

 Early life and education

 Meyer was born on January 2, 1887, in New York City to Frederic and Lucy Ernst, who were first-generation German Lutheran immigrants.
 As a girl, her family moved to Pelham Heights, which was then a rural village (now part of Pelham, N.Y.) in Westchester County.
 The family then moved back to the city, where Agnes went to Morris High School in The Bronx.
 As an adolescent, she clashed with her father about her ambitions.
 Ernst attended Barnard College over the objections of her father, getting her tuition from a scholarship and part-time jobs.
 She began cultivating lifelong friendships with intellectuals.

 Her interest in education and philosophy brought her under the spell of Columbia professor John Dewey, and they would both have a major effect on American public education in later decades.

 Ernst graduated from Barnard in 1907. then continued her studies at the Sorbonne in 1908–09, where she encountered Edward Steichen, Auguste Rodin, Constantin Brâncuși, and Gertrude and Leo Stein.

 In 1908, Ernst met her future husband Eugene Meyer, who was 11 years her senior, in an art gallery in New York City.
-They married in 1910, exactly two years after Eugene Meyers encountered Ernst.
+They married in 1910, exactly two years after Eugene Meyer encountered Ernst.